afrimapr/afrilearndata/README.md

 ## First use

-The package contains the sf objects sfafricountries, sfafrihway and sfafricities.
+The package contains the sf objects sfafricountries, sfafrihway and sfafricapitals.

 Lazy loading means that the objects should be accessible once `library(afrilearndata)` is used.